 A word of precaution.
 Curves Tool is very powerful and small changes can make huge differences in the output.
 It is very easy to spoil the image too.
 Use it once you understand its working completely and keep the use to minimum.
 I recommend using this only on raw files or images with high bit size.

 (Nikon Df with Zeiss 135mm, f/5.6, 1/160 sec, ISO – 400.
-Post processed and applied curves.)
+Post-processed and applied curves.)

-A lot of cameras have option to emulate films.
+A lot of cameras have an option to emulate films.
 The pictures come out looking similar to how they would have looked on the corresponding film.
 Fuji Velvia with its contrast and saturated colors.
-Kodak Portra with warm hues, excellent shadow details and pleasing midtones.
+Kodak Portra with warm hues, excellent shadow details and pleasing mid-tones.
 All these any many more film effects are now available in the cameras.
 Some cameras also have the option to load such custom film effects.
-There are software plugins available which make the photos look like the film selected.
+There are software plugins available that make the photos look like the film selected.
 Yes, you have guessed it right… the main powerhouse behind all these film effects is the Curves tool.
 By careful manipulations, custom curves can be saved to emulate these films.